3 things to watch in the new MITRE ATT&CK Enterprise 2026 update

 How to use MITRE evaluations

 When the public results are available, do not stop at the headline score.
-Use the score as a starting point, then look deeper.
+Ask practical questions:

 - How quickly was the attack detected?